Diocese of Tyler

-The Diocese of Tyler (Dioecesis Tylerensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in eastern Texas in the United States.
-The episcopal see is Tyler, and the Cathedral of the Immaculate Conception in Tyler is its mother church.
+The Diocese of Tyler (Dioecesis Tylerensis) is a diocese of the Catholic Church in eastern Texas in the United States.
+It is a suffragan diocese of the Archdiocese of Galveston-Houston.
+The episcopal see is Tyler; the mother church is the Cathedral of the Immaculate Conception.

-The Diocese of Tyler is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Galveston-Houston.

 Territory

 The Diocese of Tyler encompasses the east Texas counties of Anderson, Angelina, Bowie, Camp, Cass, Cherokee, Delta, Franklin, Freestone, Gregg, Harrison, Henderson, Hopkins, Houston, Lamar, Leon, Madison, Marion, Morris, Nacogdoches, Panola, Rains, Red River, Rusk, Sabine, San Augustine, Shelby, Smith, Titus, Trinity, Upshur, Van Zandt, and Wood.